johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

    transport.
 This provides a balance between efficiency and responsiveness but requires additional bookkeeping.

+For a more detailed analysis of possible caching logic, see {{!RFC9539}}, section 4.

-Note that the resolver always has the option of not using the EDNS(0) No-Transport whenever the cache entry is getting close to expiry.
+Note that the resolver always has the option of not using the EDNS(0) No-OTS whenever the cache entry is getting close to expiry.

 Given the variety of deployment scenarios and operational requirements, this document does not mandate a specific caching